timeplus-io/proton/README.md

 ## 🔎 Usage
 You can start the server via `proton server start` and start a new terminal window with `proton client` to start the SQL shell.

-From `proton-client`, run the following SQL to create a stream of random data:
+From `proton client`, run the following SQL to create a stream of random data:

 ```sql
 -- Create a stream with random data